HSA Research Grant

 - One-half of the grant is paid at the outset of research.

-- Every four (4) months, grantees must submit a brief progress report on work completed.
-When sufficient progress is demonstrated, succeeding grant payments can be made.
+- Grantees must submit a brief progress report on work completed, periodically during the grant period.
+When sufficient progress is demonstrated, grant payments will be made.

 - A final report must be sent to the Research Grants Committee chairperson.
 Upon receipt of that report, the final payment can be made.
 Reports of research not yet accepted for publication are considered confidential.